 Conventional mortgages make up the vast majority of home loans issued today but they also need to be placed where other residential properties exist.
 Ideally, there should be at least three such similar properties in the area less than one mile away.
 In rural areas, that’s not possible in most cases.
-USDA guidelines for these “comparable sales” are a bit more lenient and take into consideration that rural housing needs financing just as those homes in urban areas.
-USDA loans also carry an inherent guarantee to the lender should the loan ever go into default.
+USDA loan program guidelines for these “comparable sales” are a bit more lenient and take into consideration that rural housing needs financing just as those homes in urban areas.
+USDA loan program also carries an inherent guarantee to the lender should the loan ever go into default.

 There are also household income limitations.
 This includes household members who will occupy the property but not appear on the loan application.
 This applies to all household members 18 years of age and older.
 The limit must not exceed 115 percent of the median income for the area.